Antiepileptic Drugs

 - Drug interactions — enzyme inducers (phenytoin, carbamazepine, phenobarbital) vs. inhibitors (valproate); valproate doubles lamotrigine levels → SJS risk

-- HLA testing — HLA-B*1502 before carbamazepine/phenytoin in Southeast Asian patients; HLA-A*3101 for carbamazepine in European/Japanese patients
+- HLA testing — HLA-B*1502 formally recommended before carbamazepine in Han Chinese/Thai/Malay/South Asian patients; avoid OXC and PHT in known carriers (formal testing not mandated); HLA-A*3101 for carbamazepine hypersensitivity in European/Japanese patients

 - Status epilepticus protocol — benzodiazepines → fosphenytoin/valproate/levetiracetam → continuous infusion (midazolam/propofol/pentobarbital)